UzmaHasan/Survey-on-Causal-Discovery-Methods/README.md

 ### Time-series experiments

-The implementation of the baseline algorithms have been adopted from the following repositories.
+The implementation of the baseline algorithms (PCMCI, PCMCI+, VarLiNGAM, DyNOTEARS, TCDF) have been adopted from the following respective repositories.
 The instructions to run the algorithms are available in those repositories.

 **Implementation sources:**